-The planning phase frames a set of plans which helps to guide your team through the implementation phase and closing phase.
-The program created at this point will surely help you to manage cost, quality, risk, changes, and time.
+The planning phase frames a set of plans that help guide your team through the implementation and closing phases.
+The program created at this point will help you manage cost, quality, risk, changes, and time.

-The project plan developed should include all the essential details related to the project goals and objectives and should also detail how to achieve it.
+The project plan should include all the essential details related to the project goals and objectives and how to achieve them.
 It is the most complex phase in which project managers take care of operational requirements, design limitations, and functional requirements.

 The project planning phase includes the following components:

 A project plan is a blueprint of the entire project.
 A well-designed project plan should determine the list of activities, the time frame, dependencies, constraints involved, and potential risks.
-It assists the project manager to streamline operations to meet the end objective and track progress by taking appropriate decisions at the right time.
+It assists the project manager in streamlining operations to meet the end objective and tracking progress by taking appropriate decisions at the right time.

-Gathering resources is an essential part of project planning as it helps to monitor the quality level of the project.
+Gathering resources is an essential part of project planning as it helps monitor the project’s quality level.
 It is not enough to assemble a well-balanced team from internal and external resources.
-Resources like equipment, money, software solutions, and workplace should be given to complete the assigned tasks.
+Resources like equipment, money, software solutions, and the workplace should be given to complete the assigned tasks.

 3. Project Execution

-The team involved will start creating project deliverables and seek to achieve project goals and objectives as outlined in the project plan.
+The team involved will create project deliverables and seek to achieve project goals and objectives as outlined in the project plan.
 This phase determines whether your project will succeed or not.
-The success of the project mainly depends on project execution phase.
-The final project, deliverable also takes shape during the project execution phase.
+The success of the project mainly depends on the project execution phase.
+The final project deliverable also takes shape during the project execution phase.

 There are a lot of essential things that are taken care of during the execution phase.
-Listed below are a few among them:
+Listed below are a few of them:

-During the project execution phase, it is essential to get regular project updates as it provides the required information and even identifies the issues.
+During the project execution phase, it is essential to get regular project updates as it provides the required information and even identify the issues.

-Before you kick-off a project meeting, be clear about the agenda and make team members aware of what the meeting is all about well in advance.
-If communication is timely and straight-forward, the productivity of on-going projects and those that are in the pipeline will not get affected.
+Before you kick off a project meeting, be clear about the agenda and inform team members of the meeting well in advance.
+If communication is timely and straightforward, the productivity of ongoing projects and those in the pipeline will not be affected.

 4. Project Monitoring and Control

-The project monitoring and control phase is all about measuring the performance of the project and tracking progress.
+The project monitoring and control phase is about measuring the project’s performance and tracking progress.
 It is implemented during the execution phase.
-The main goal of this phase is to check whether everything aligns with the project management plan, especially concerning financial parameters and timelines.
+The main goal of this phase is to check whether everything aligns with the Project Management Plan, especially concerning financial parameters and timelines.

 It is the responsibility of the project manager to make necessary adjustments related to resource allocation and ensure that everything is on track.
-To aid this, a project manager may conduct review meetings and get regular performance reports.
+A project manager may conduct review meetings and get regular performance reports to aid this.

 5. Project Closure

-With much time and effort invested in the project planning phase, it is often forgotten that the final stage of the project is equally important.
+With much time and effort invested in project planning, it is often forgotten that the final phase of the Project Management life cycle is equally important.

-Project closure phase represents the final phase of the project, which is also known as “follow-up” phase.
+The project closure phase represents the final phase of the Project Management life cycle, also known as the “follow-up” phase.
 Around this time, the final product is ready for delivery.
 Here the main focus of the project manager and the team should be on product release and product delivery.
 In this stage, all the activities related to the project are wrapped up.
 The closure phase is not necessarily after a successful completion phase alone.
 Sometimes a project may have to be closed due to project failure.

-Upon project completion and timely delivery to clients, it is the role of the project manager to highlight strengths, list the takeaways of the project, identify the ambiguities and suggest how they could be rectified for future projects.
+Upon project completion and timely delivery to clients, the project manager’s role is to highlight strengths, list the takeaways of the project, identify the ambiguities, and suggest how they could be rectified for future projects.
 Taking time to recognize the strengths and weaknesses will help to handle projects with more dedication; this, in turn, builds the project manager’s credibility.

 Once the product is handed to the customers, the documentation is finalized, the project team is disbanded, and the project is closed.